dhis2/dhis2.github.io/_posts/2019-10-29-dhis2-and-docker.md

 ### Docker Hub

-Docker Hub is an official cloud-based repository where Docker users store and distribute their images.
+Docker Hub is the official cloud-based repository where Docker users store and distribute their images.
 DHIS2 has its organization on [Docker Hub](https://hub.Docker.com/u/dhis2/).
 At the time of writing this guide, we have 4  **active** repositories: base-dev, base, core-dev, core.

 #### Repositories
 Sometimes we categorize repositories in _channels_ and say that we have 2 image channels: _dev_ and _stable_.